Importing Test Score Data

 Not all three date columns are needed.
 Export either:

-Remember to include a column for the unique ID for the person, and further identify column names with appropriate Test Subtypes prefixes to distinguish test score types and groups.
+• Further identify column names with appropriate test subtypes prefixes to distinguish test score types and groups.
 For example:

 Unique ID